b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 This work is particularly rare and unusual in the Vaikhanasa canon, as it is not principally a work of ritual, but one of theology.
 This makes it of particular importance.

+### Bhattacharya, S. ###

+* Bhattacharya, Suresh Chandra (1995).
+'Vaishnavism in Eastern India'.
+University of Calcutta Center of Advanced Study in Ancient Indian History & Culture.
+(NB: Proceedings of Inter-University Seminar on Vaishnavism in Eastern India.).
+Calcutta, West Bengal, India: Firma KLM Private (under the auspices of University of Calcutta, Calcutta, India).
+ISBN 9788171020263.

+**Purport:**<br>
+As yet, not secured.

 ### BHATTACHARYYA, N. ###

 * Bhattacharyya, N. N. (Narendra Nath) (ed.)
 (1989).
 'Medieval Bhakti Movements in India: Sri Chaitanya Quincentenary Commemoration Volume'.
 First edition.
 New Delhi, India: Munshiram Manoharlal Publishers Pvt.
 Ltd. (Published on behalf of Sri Chaitanya Quincentenary Commemoration Committee, Chinsurah).
 ISBN 8121504591.